"The purpose of life is to live it, to taste experience to the utmost."

 Forced presence: Straining to be "super aware."
 This tight, self-conscious effort is another way of leaving simple, natural being.

-Rigid stillness: Holding yourself so tightly that you feel almost no movement, then calling it "peace."
+Rigid stillness: Holding ourselves so tightly that we feel almost no movement, then calling it "peace."

-Emotional shutdown: Limiting your range of feeling to avoid being overwhelmed.
+Emotional shutdown: Limiting the range of feeling to avoid being overwhelmed.

 Aliveness and Embodiment

-For many people, the body has become a stranger.
-They live from the neck up, treating the body as a vehicle to carry the mind around.
+For many of us, the body has become a stranger.
+We live from the neck up.
+We treat the body as a vehicle to carry the mind around.
 Returning to the body is returning to life.

 True Aliveness